A useful list of standards for APIs

 It is so easy to be solemn; it is so hard to be frivolous

 I have just started the discovery phase of a new project.
-As we think about how we want the team to work, I am keen to make the case for cheerfulness being a core behaviour.
-This has, in part, been driven by thinking about the Royal Marines ethos having seen them at Beating Retreat earlier this month.
+As we think about how we want the team to work, I am making the case for cheerfulness being a core behaviour.
+This has, in part, been driven by thinking about the Royal Marines ethos after having seen them at Beating Retreat earlier this month.
 A paper by Exeter University on the RM ethos states:

 In referring to a common heritage, [humour] affirms the group and in the shared euphoria of laughter it binds members together ever more closely.
 Laughter in the face of danger is as important for group solidarity as symbols of collective identity such as the green beret.

-We are not in any danger – this is IT after all – but I think we should strive for cheerfulness in the face of adversity.
+We are not in any danger – this is IT after all – but I think we should strive for cheerfulness.

 Architects understand how to design and develop the functional elements of a system.
 Approaches like Test Driven Development (TDD) have made it easier to test functionality from the beginning of the development process.
 However, a lot of important considerations (security, scalability, agility, etc) are often lumped together into a bucket labelled “non-functional requirements” and left to a point in the process where it is difficult and expensive to fix any problems.

 Evaluating Software Architectures sets out the Architecture Tradeoff Analysis Method (ATAM) as an approach to ensuring that, as architects, we understand the qualities of a system.
 ATAM evaluations are a collaborative process between a project and an evaluation team that includes the following steps: